Tracking error

 In finance, tracking error or active risk is a measure of the risk in an investment portfolio that is due to active management decisions made by the portfolio manager; it indicates how closely a portfolio follows the index to which it is benchmarked.
 The best measure is the standard deviation of the difference between the portfolio and index returns.

 Many portfolios are managed to a benchmark, typically an index.
-Some portfolios are expected to replicate, before trading and other costs, the returns of an index exactly (e.g., an index fund), while others are expected to 'actively manage' the portfolio by deviating slightly from the index in order to generate active returns.
-Tracking error is a measure of the deviation from the benchmark; the aforementioned index fund would have a tracking error close to zero, while an actively managed portfolio would normally have a higher tracking error.
+Some portfolios, notably index funds, are expected to replicate, before trading and other costs, the returns of an index exactly, while others 'actively manage' the portfolio by deviating from the index in order to generate active returns.
+Tracking error measures the deviation from the benchmark: an index fund has a near-zero tracking error, while an actively managed portfolio would normally have a higher tracking error.
 Thus the tracking error does not include any risk (return) that is merely a function of the market's movement.
 In addition to risk (return) from specific stock selection or industry and factor "betas", it can also include risk (return) from market timing decisions.

 Dividing portfolio active return by portfolio tracking error gives the information ratio, which is a risk adjusted performance measure.